drakeet/MultiType/README.md

 ## Performance testing

-I found a Xiaomi 2s (Android 5.1.1) mobile phone for **testing the performance of global static MultiTypePool** today.
+I found a Xiaomi 2s (Android 5.1.1) mobile phone for **testing the performance of global static MultiTypePool(#15)** today.
 I registered 9999 `ItemContent` classes & `ItemViewProvider` instances in the Application beginning.
 The `ItemContent` contains 12 random `String`s and the `ItemViewProvider.TestViewHolder` contains 12 `TextView`, and I put my target type after 10000 index for test Adapter onCreateViewHolder's performance.

 The results of this testing show that: